SUI-Components/sui/packages/sui-widget-embedder/README.md

 - `alias` [OPTIONAL]: create aliases to `import` certain modules more easily or to avoid importing them in production.
 - `remoteCdn` [OPTIONAL] (default: `'/'`): the base path of the cdn where your assets will be located.
 - `devPort` [OPTIONAL] (default: `3000`): Port where your development server will be listening.
-- `manualCompression` [OPTIONAL] (default: false): Compress files manually with gzip and brotli to be served via CDN

 ### Page config